nurbujang/pands-project/README.md

 visualize the whole dataset using sns.pairplot(1)

 ### Conclusion:
 A program that outputs all the above was written.
 Additional analyses done were correlation, k-Nearest Neighbor and regression.
+Correlation analysis was done to .K-Nearest Neighbor was done to .
+Regression was done to .

 ### References:
 1. https://data-flair.training/blogs/iris-flower-classification/